-For this pilot study, in a first phase, the survey was conducted in different countries across Europe.
-The countries were: Croatia, the Czech Republic, France, the Netherlands, Switzerland and the United Kingdom.
-The surveys ran at different times.
+In a first phase, the survey was conducted in six European countries: Croatia, Czechia, France, the Netherlands, Switzerland and the United Kingdom.
+The surveys ran at different times in 2016.

 Good collaborative working

-Acceptable to users: positive comments and agree to follow-up
+Acceptable to users: positive comments and agreement to follow-up

-Value of European branding & central web page
+Value of European branding and central web page

-Data cleaning takes a lot of time – more attention to routing and range controls needed
+Data cleaning is time-consuming – more attention to routing and range controls needed

-Not a panacea: not generalisable to the whole population - complement not replacement for GPS
+Not a panacea: not generalisable to the whole population – complements but does not replace GPS